shubham590/Zoho-Level-1-Assignment/README.md

-I would also like to address a problem that whenever a user closes his/her browser without signing out from homepage,his/her logged in status does'nt gets updated in the database hence on clicking filter button, comments by those users will still be visible.
+I would also like to address a problem that whenever a user closes his/her browser without signing out from homepage,his/her logged in status does'nt gets updated in the database.Hence on clicking filter button, comments by those users will still be visible.
 So in order to avoid this problem he/she has to sign off before exiting the browser.

 I am also attaching the link of website below.